AlexRD-42/stack-allocator/documents/specs.md

 // Memory pool:
 // Static write pointer so that allocations run linearly
 // and then only go back if
+You could have multiple pools that as time goes on, combine

 // Memory tag: tag the allocation with a specific ID,
 // so that later you can call free on a group.
 Or better yet, assign it to a specific pool
 // This would work more or less like a pool with dynamic size

+A struct allocator, with an operation to copy all pointers that you received into a new area